canonical/pgbouncer-k8s-operator/README.md

 ## Relations

-Please only create relations on charms that are in active-idle status.
-Removing relations does not delete data.

 - `backend:postgresql-client`
   - Provides a relation to the corresponding [postgresql-k8s-operator charm](https://github.com/canonical/postgresql-k8s-operator).
   - Makes use of the [data-platform-libs DatabaseRequires library](https://github.com/canonical/data-platform-libs/blob/main/lib/charms/data_platform_libs/v0/database_provides.py).